MPKuchciak/jobmarket-analysis/README.md

 A conditional expression allowing you to categorize or rename fields.
 For example, converting various SQL-related skill names (`MySQL`, `T-SQL`, `PL/SQL`) into a single category `SQL`.

 *SUM(x) OVER (PARTITION BY y):*
 A window function that sums values (x) for each partition defined by y.
-For example, SUM(job_count) OVER (PARTITION BY active_date) calculates the total jobs active on that date (across all skills if used in that context).
-It’s useful when you need totals or running sums without writing another GROUP BY query.
+For example, SUM(job_count) OVER (PARTITION BY active_date) calculates the total jobs active on that date (across all `skills` if used in Our context).
+It is useful when you need totals or running sums without writing another GROUP BY query.